Question

 Live Captions is charged based on the number of audio streams (or StreamIDs) that publish captions.

-- Pricing is based on the duration of each participant’s audio being sent to a transcription end point @ $0.025 per minute/participant.
+- Pricing is based on the duration of each participant’s audio being sent to a transcription end point.
+Please visit our website to see the current pricing.

 - Pricing does not depend on the number of participants subscribing to captions